raphigaziano/TIE/doc/source/tutorial.rst

    tie.tag.get_manager().clear()

-Your ``name`` tag matched *all* occurences of the word "tag" in your template, which is probably *not* what you wanted!
+Your ``name`` tag matched *all* occurences of the word "name" in your template, which is probably *not* what you wanted!

-And, let's face it, this was to be expected. ``name`` is an awfull tag pattern - In order for TIE to detect your placeholders more inteligently, they need to contain some specific tokens that will help differentiate them from regular words.
+And, let's face it, this was to be expected. ``name`` is an awfull tag pattern - In order for TIE to detect your placeholders more intelligently, they need to contain some specific tokens that will help differentiate them from regular words.
-In order to be more flexible, TIE requires you to include those tokens in your patterns - But this also means that you should think carefully about them to avoid that kind of confusion.
+In order to be more flexible, TIE requires you to include those tokens in your patterns yourself - But this also means that you should think carefully about them to avoid that kind of confusion.

 Let's decide that our tags should be surrounded by '%' characters to be detected.